-Inverness CT v Arbroath
+Inverness CT & Arbroath goalless in play-off semi

 Post update

 Attempt blocked.
-David Carson (Inverness CT) left footed shot from outside the box is blocked.
-Assisted by Sean Welsh.
+Robbie Deas (Inverness CT) left footed shot from outside the box is blocked.

 Post update